PaulinaGacek/App-programming-language/doc/doc.md

 APPLY [0,10] TO o FOR 1;
 ```
 ### _Paralleling of forces_
-In most physical phenomena, there is usually not only one force acting on the body at the same time.
+In most physical phenomena, usually there are many forces acting on the object at the same time.

 To meet this challenge, we have created the `PARALLEL` block in our language.

-All application of force actions contained in one `PARALLEL` block start at the same time and last for their proper duration.
+All applications of force actions contained in one `PARALLEL` block start at the same time and last for their proper duration.
-No instructions outside of the `PARALLEL` block are executed until all instructions in the block have been ended.
+Instructions not placed in `PARALLEL` block are executed sequentially.
 ```
 PARALLEL
 	...